Before you start knitting please sign up to be part of the KEME team.Sign up to KEME

 There is an online form where you can upload these photos here.
 It also requests information such as swircle measurements together with the ply of the yarn, whether you knitted it as a single strand or doubled, for how long you fulled/napped the swircles.
 There are also opportunities to make your own additional observations.

 Pack one of the “BEFORE” swircles and one of the “AFTER” swircles together with your sample of yarn ready to send to the KEME Team (address below).
 Keep the other pair for your own reference.
-Please send your pairs of swircles before 30 September 2018.
+Please contact Jane by email before sending your pairs of swircles.

 Dr Jane Malcolm-Davies – Associate Professor